meribold/mm-paper-trail/protocol.md

 *   It includes four C++ programs implemented using the MEAD object library, the program `redti` which doesn't use it, and the library itself.

-*   It can compute binding constants, pKa values, solvation energies, and other parameters.
+*   It can compute binding constants, pK~a~ values, solvation energies, and other parameters.

 >   Shortly explain what you did to get the executables.